ArmAlam/docker-and-k8/README.md

 - **Bind Mounts** -- Mapped host machine code with container folder.
 Great for persistent and editable data

-- **host.docker.internal** -- use host.docker.internal instead of localhost to communicate from container to localhost
+- **Docker Network** -- Container uses network to communicate from one container to another container in a host machine.

-- **docker container inspect <container_name>** -- inspect a container